dtrckd/simplon_datai_2020/brief_3/brief.md

 What is the impact of the learning rate on the convergence ?
 What difference do you observe on the results between the training set and testing set

+Compare the convergence and performance with the stochastic gradient descent for the logistic regression.

+How can be used in the Hessian matrix ?